-Deaglán de Bréadún is a freelance journalist and broadcaster based in Dublin, Ireland.
-He previously worked as Political Correspondent with the Irish Times; Political Editor of the Irish Sun; Local Radio Correspondent with the Irish parliament's communications division at Leinster House, Dublin.
-Other positions he held in a long career with the Irish Times include Northern Ireland Editor, Foreign Affairs Correspondent, Moscow Correspondent, Irish Language Editor and Feature Writer/Sub-Editor.
-He is the author of a comprehensive account of the Irish peace process entitled "The Far Side of Revenge: Making Peace in Northern Ireland" (Collins Press, 2001 and 2008) and "Sceallóga (Chips)", a collection of short stories in Irish published by Comhar Teo.
+Deaglán de Bréadún (pronounced: Deg-lawn de Bray-doon) is a freelance journalist, broadcaster and author based in Dublin, Ireland.
+He previously worked as Political Correspondent with The Irish Times; Political Editor of The Irish Sun; Local Radio Correspondent with the Irish parliament's communications division at Leinster House, Dublin.
+Other positions he held in a long career with The Irish Times include Northern Ireland Editor, Foreign Affairs Correspondent, Moscow Correspondent, Irish Language Editor and Feature Writer/Copy Editor.
+His books include 'Power Play: The Rise of Modern Sinn Féin' (Merrion Press, 2015), 'The Far Side of Revenge: Making Peace in Northern Ireland' (Collins Press, 2001 and second edition in 2008) and "Sceallóga (Chips)", a collection of short stories in Irish published by Comhar Teo.
 His coverage of the negotiations leading to the Good Friday Agreement in Northern Ireland won the IPR/BT press and broadcast award for daily news journalism.
 A native of Enniscorthy, Co Wexford, his family moved to Dublin where he attended CBS Synge Street and UCD.
 He holds a master's degree in English literature.